contentful/ui-extensions-sdk/README.md

 temporarily be handled via Zendesk.

-We are mostly interested in technical details (custom widgets management, SDK, API, specific functionality details) and use cases (concert examples of problems that your organization could solve using custom widgets).
+We are mostly interested in technical details (custom widgets management, SDK, API, specific functionality details) and use cases (concrete examples of problems that your organization could solve using custom widgets).